 Nielsen identifies 6 main consumer purchasing behaviors and Covid-19 events that lead to them.

-How ecommerce reacts to a new regime caused by coronavirus
+How eCommerce reacts to a new regime caused by a coronavirus

 What do brands and retailers do to stay afloat during a coronavirus outbreak?